insumity/mepas/experiments/WhatHasToBeInstalled.md

 For chanianging the password of a postgreSQL user you can do: alter user ubuntu with password 'mepas$1$2$3$';

+--- When installing database an ubuntu role needs to be created do "sudo su - postgres" and then psql, then "create role ubuntu" kai meta "lter user ubuntu with superuser;" kai auto itan! kai meta to password.!!

 In local computer boto has to be installed for the pyton script as well as psycopg2.